top of page

 St George's Hospital Tooting

-The Clinical Research Facility is located at the centre of St George' Hospital Tooting, which is a large acute hospital with over 9000 members of staff.
+The Clinical Research Facility is located at the centre of St George's Hospital Tooting, which is a large acute hospital with over 9000 members of staff.
 We cover a wide range of specialties serving a diverse community of 1.3 million people.
 As a provider of many tertiary services, such as neurosciences, trauma, cancer and paediatric medicine, we also offer care for significant populations in Surrey and Sussex, totalling around 3.5 million people.

 georges3.png